What Is a Lark's Head Knot?

 One thing many people don't realize is that lark's head knots are not just a beginning to a project.
 Lark's head knots can be tied in a row as a decorative element, either around a cord or a metal ring like this uncovered metal ring.

 Other Side of a Lark's Head Knot

-Before you start Lark's head knot - one thing you should know is that the knot looks different on each side.
-There's no clear this is the front and this is the back rule that I am aware of - just personal preference.
-Therefore, I'll tell you that I think this side is the back.
-I prefer the look in the first picture to be the front.
-The directions from here on assume that you agree with me.Continue to 3 of 9 below.
+Before you start a lark's head knot: One thing you should know is that the knot looks different on each side.
+There's no clear "this is the front" and "this is the back" rule—it comes down to personal preference.
+Therefore, we tend to think of this side as the back as we prefer the look in the first picture to be the front.
+The directions from here on assume that you agree with this assessment.

 Starting a Lark's Head Knot

 If the object you are tying the knot on has a front or back, decide which side of the knot you like best.
 If you like the first picture as the front, turn the item so the backside is facing you before following these instructions.